anly2178/Starshot/README.md

 ###

-To use the functions, one must define parameters for the spacecraft in this format:
+To use the functions, one must define parameters for the spacecraft in this format and order:

 	params = { "material": 'SiO2',
 			 "m_sail": 1e-3,